-We want to help schools understand the national education picture as it changes day-by-day.
+We want to help schools understand the national education picture as it changes day by day.
 Therefore we are building live national averages across all Arbor schools on key metrics.
 This builds on the attendance averages we have been providing in the MIS for some time.
 We have a significant proportion of the total population of schools in England and therefore our national averages provide a representative picture for school leaders.

 Using the Benchmarks